Patricia Crawford Research Award in HistoryÂ * [F27304]

 (c) hold a fractional or full-time academic appointment in the Discipline of History with the status of Early Career Researcher; and

-(d) be undertaking research in history in the Faculty of Arts, Humanities and Social Sciences.
+(d) be undertaking research in history in the Faculty of Arts.

 (2) To be eligible to apply for the award, an applicant must not have been the recipient of a Patricia Crawford Research Award in History in the three years immediately preceding the current call for applications.